marty-oehme/pubs-extract/README.md

 To check if everything is working you can do `pubs --help` which should show you the new extract command.
 You will be set up with the default options but if you want to change anything, read on in configuration below.

+> **Note**
+> This plugin is in fairly early development.
+It does what I need it to do, but if you have a meticulously organized library *please* make backups before doing any operation on your notes, or make use of the pubs-included git plugin.

 ## Configuration: